Mass Tort Lawsuit Overview

 - Groundwater contamination: Water contaminated with harmful chemicals like PFAS has contributed to thousands of lawsuits across the United States from individuals who consumed toxic water and now face serious health conditions like cancer.

-Other mass tort cases you may recognize involve defective products like 3M earplugs, hernia mesh, and artificial hips, cancerous products like talcum powder and Roundup®, and medications with serious side effects like Zantac and Valsartan.
+Other mass tort cases you may recognize involve defective products like baby formula, hernia mesh, and artificial hips; cancerous products like talcum powder and Roundup®; and medications with serious side effects like Depo-Provera, Suboxone, and Valsartan.

 Mass torts typically involve the following process: